-“Photovoltaic” is a term used to describe the solar technology utilized to generate electricity.
-The abbreviation PV often is used to refer to solar electricity systems—in contrast to systems that heat water, which are called “solar thermal” systems.
+Photovoltaic is a term used to describe the solar technology utilized to generate electricity from light.
+The abbreviation PV often is used to refer to solar electricity systems—in contrast to systems that heat water, or “solar thermal” systems.

-A solar electric system installed on a home or business and connected to the electrical utility company’s service at the same time is called a grid-tie solar system.
-A system like this uses net metering.
+A solar electric system installed on a home or business and connected to the electrical utility company’s service grid is called a grid-tie solar system.
+A system like this uses Net Metering.
 When the solar system is producing more energy than you’re using—during the day—your electric meter spins backward, giving you credit for generating your own electricity.